Gaia May Detect Hundreds of Well-characterised Stellar Black Holes: Numerical Setup

 \cosmic\ employs the $\alpha\lambda$ prescription for CE evolution where $\lambda$ is a parameter which varies the binding energy of the donor's envelope based on its structure and $\alpha$ defines how efficiently orbital energy is used to eject the envelope \citep{Paczynski1976, Livio1984, Tout1997}.
 We set $\alpha = 1$ which assumes that the initial orbital energy is converted into ejecting the envelope with $100\%$ efficiency.
 We set the binding energy parameter, $\lambda$, as defined in the Appendix of \cite{Claeys2014}.
 We assume the default choice in \cite{Claeys2014} such that no recombination energy from ionization in the donor envelope is considered in the envelope ejection \citep[recombination contributes only a few percent to the overall energy budget for massive stars;][]{Kruckow2016}.
 All stable RLOF and CE interactions are assumed to perfectly circularize the binary.

-For this study, we consider two widely used mechanisms for the formation of the compact objects: the ``rapid" and ``delayed" mechanisms presented in \citet{Fryer2012}.
+The distribution of birth kicks BHs receive is quite uncertain because of the limited numbers of detected stellar BHs \citep[e.g.,][]{Repetto2012,Repetto2015,Atri2019} and the complexity of modeling SN explosions from first principles \citep[e.g.,][]{Woosley2002,Sukhbold2018,Pejcha2020}.
+For this study, we consider {\bf the two most} widely used mechanisms for the formation of the compact objects: the ``rapid" and ``delayed" mechanisms presented in \citet{Fryer2012}.
 The two mechanisms differ in the growth time of instabilities in the convective region outside of the proto-compact object which re-initiate the post core-bounce shock to complete the explosion.
 The primary difference between BH populations formed with the rapid and delayed mechanisms is the existence (rapid) or lack of (delayed) a mass gap separating neutron stars (NS) and BHs between $\sim3\,\rm{M_{\odot}}$ and $\sim5\,\rm{M_{\odot}}$.
 Each prescription includes a recipe for the partial fallback ($f_{\rm{fb}}$) of the stellar envelope.
 In addition to its effect on the BH masses, SN fallback reduces the strength of the natal kicks by a factor of $1-f_{\rm{fb}}$ from the kick strength drawn randomly from a Maxwellian distribution with $\sigma = 265\rm{km/s}$ \citep{Hobbs2005} and distributed isotropically.
 Throughout this work we test both models and call our simulated populations \rapid\ and \delayed\ after the name of the SN prescriptions used to create them.